-3. We query NewsWhip for each day's top 5,000 URLs from each site.
+Image: Comparison of the state of t - 3.
+We query NewsWhip for each day's top 5,000 URLs from each site.

 We query NewsWhip for 5,000 URLs published on each date.
 Since engagements are still trickling in for recently published content, the list, and thus the Iffy Quotient, may be slightly unstable for the most recent few days.

-Limitation:
+We continue to update the Iffy Quotient for a date for 90 days, and then freeze it to provide an archival score for that date.

-Fake accounts may be used to inflate the engagement counts on Twitter and Facebook, as a way to make them appear more popular and thus drive real traffic.
+Limitation: Fake accounts may be used to inflate the engagement counts on Twitter and Facebook, as a way to make them appear more popular and thus drive real traffic.
 Twitter and Facebook try to root out such fake accounts, and NewsWhip tries to avoid inclusion of fakes among the Twitter accounts that it tracks, but those attempts can never be completely successful.
 Fake accounts are perhaps more likely to be used for content from Iffy sites than other sites.
 This could lead to an overestimate of the true Iffy Quotient, by causing more Iffy sites to creep into the top 5,000 than would be there if no fake accounts were included in engagement scores.

-4. We classify each URL based on whether its domain name appears on one of MBFCs lists.
+4. We classify each URL based on its rating by NewsGuard and Media Bias/Fact

+Check.

-Given a URL, we classify it by comparing the hostname to the hostnames listed in the source lists curated and maintained by Media Bias/Fact Check and Open Sources.
-Our primary source is Media Bias/Fact Check, because it has broader coverage and has continued to be updated; we also compute an Iffy Quotient based on the other source, as a robustness test.
+Given a URL, we classify it by comparing the hostname to the hostnames listed in the source lists curated and maintained by NewsGuard and Media Bias/Fact Check.
+With version 2, our primary source is now NewsGuard, because it is run by career journalists and is more transparent about its criteria and judgments of individual sites.13 For sites not rated by NewsGuard, we fall back on Media Bias/Fact Check.
+In the prior version, we reported the Iffy Quotient based on Media Bias/Fact Check only.
+Sites rated by neither NewsGuard nor Media Bias/Fact Check are treated as Unknown.
+We also compute and report an Iffy Quotient based on the individual source lists, as a robustness test.